 Often, the owners of these computers don't even know what's going on, because the source of the attack is malware that's infected their machines.

 DDoS attacks have hit the news regularly in 2012.
 Last month, Teresa May and the Home Office were targeted.
-Back in May, Webfusion - one of the UK's largest web hosts - was on the receiving end of a sustained attack (the firm produced an interesting white paper explaining what happened).
+Back in May, Webfusion - one of the UK's largest web hosts - was on the receiving end of a sustained attack.

 DDoS - not just big brands